CleyFaye/boilerplate/README.md

 Each task also have a `disabled` property that can be set to `true`, in which case it will not generate the corresponding task.

+The `reactAppDynamicTasks()` call is required to implement some asynchronous features.
+Currently this is used to provide dynamic data to pug templates.

 ### Pug templates

 Any file with the `.pug` suffix in the webapp directory will be processed and